harllon/LightFieldsViewer/README.md

 To include new datasets, follow these steps:

 1) Copy the files to the datasets folder.
-Please pay attention in two factors:
+Please pay attention in two factors:<br>
 1.1) The image files need to follow a specific pattern of name.
 Example: 005_009.png.
 The first three numbers carry information about the row of the image matrix that this image belongs.
-The last three numbers carry information about the column.
+The last three numbers carry information about the column.<br>
 1.2) Create a new folder inside the datasets directory to put all your image files.
 2) Go to index.html and create a new button for your dataset, following the structure created on the file.
 3) Go to requisition.js, access the button created with: "document.getElementById(id)" and create a new "get" requisition for the following address 'http://localhost:3000/src/public/datasets/(your file name)'.
 Don't forget to pass the disparity range.